 WMD Threat Perception.
 Other U.S. officials maintain that Iraq's purported commitment to developing WMD - coupled with its support for terrorist groups to which Iraq might transfer WMD - constitute an unacceptable potential threat to the United States and that major U.S. military action could be justified.
 This view was represented in President Bush's January 29, 2002 State of the Union message, in which he named Iraq, along with North Korea and Iran, as part of an "axis of evil" against which, according to the President, the United States might act preemptively.
-In the aftermath of the speech, senior Administration officials said that the President's characterization was meant to identify the perceived threat, but did not necessarily imply that military action against any of the three states, including Iraq, was imminent.
 In making a case for possible military action, senior U.S. officials have asserted a WMD threat as follows:

 - Iraq has worked to rebuild its WMD programs in the nearly 4 years since U.N. weapons inspectors left Iraq.
 Defense Secretary Rumsfeld told journalists in July 2002 that Iraq was using mobile facilities to hide biological weapons research and had placed some WMD facilities underground.
 Some U.S. officials say it could be only a few years before Iraq develops a nuclear weapon.
-Some outside experts, including former U.N. weapons inspector Scott Ritter, question the Administration assertions, saying that there is little evident WMD rebuilding by Iraq. - Iraq has used chemical weapons against its own people (the Kurds) and against Iraq's neighbors (Iran).
+Some outside assessments, including a British intelligence assessment released in September 2002, say Iraq likely could not develop a nuclear weapon in less than 5 years unless it obtains fissile material or special equipment from abroad. - Iraq has used chemical weapons against its own people (the Kurds) and against Iraq's neighbors (Iran).
 The implication of this assertion is that Iraq would not necessarily be deterred from using WMD against the United States or its allies.
 Others note that Iraq has not used such weapons against adversaries, such as the United States, that have the capability of destroying Iraq's government in retaliation.
 Under the U.S. threat of massive retaliation, Iraq did not use WMD against U.S. troops in the 1991 Gulf war.
-Some believe that Saddam Husayn, faced with the prospect of defeat and removal from office, might unleash Iraq's WMD capabilities against U.S. forces or against Israel as a desperate measure. - !
-Even if U.N.-Iraq talks to resume WMD inspections succeed (three rounds of talks have been held thus far in 2002), inspections will not likely ensure that Iraq is free of WMD.
-According to the Administration's argument, Iraq will likely obstruct new inspections to prevent the inspectors from discovering Iraq's WMD programs.
+Some believe that Saddam Hussein, faced with the prospect of defeat and removal from office, might unleash Iraq's WMD capabilities against U.S. forces or against Israel as a desperate measure. - !
+The return of U.N. weapons inspectors to Iraq in November 2002, even though the return is under the expanded mandate provided for in Resolution 1441 (November 8, 2002), will not likely ensure that Iraq is free of WMD.
+According to the Administration, Iraq is not volunteering information about its alleged WMD programs, and it will likely eventually obstruct new inspections to prevent the inspectors from discovering Iraq's WMD programs.
+Iraq's December 7, 2002 required declaration reportedly denies Iraq possesses WMD and the Administration reportedly might announce that the declaration is a material breach of Resolution 1441.
 Some outside experts, including former UNSCOM Chairman Rolf Ekeus, counter that inspections, even if not fully unfettered, would suppress Iraq's ability to reconstitute its WMD.
-Those taking this position maintain that the inspections (1991-1998) accounted for and dismantled a large portion of Iraq's WMD programs, although substantial
+Those taking this position maintain that the inspections (1991-1998) accounted for and dismantled a large portion of Iraq's WMD programs, although substantial uncertainties remain about Iraq's production of VX nerve agent, remaining chemical munitions, and the biological weapons Iraq produced.

 12 Goldberg, Jeffrey.
-The Great Terror.
+"The Great Terror."
 The New Yorker, March 25, 2002.

-13U.S.
-Uncertain About Northern Iraq Group's Link to Al Qaida.
+13 "U.S. Uncertain About Northern Iraq Group's Link to Al Qaida."
 Dow Jones Newswire, March 18, 2002.